bjornbytes/chiro/README.md

 Chiro
 ===

-A library that makes it easier to work with spine animations in LÖVE games.
+A library that makes it easier to work with [Spine](http://esotericsoftware.com/) animations in LÖVE games.

 Example
 ---